NoCredits/ARQuest/README.md

 Melee  are only allowed at touching squares to monsters Distance  damage is  only allowed at a distance. the distance depends on the kind of weapon or magic.

-when a player steps in a trap  the trap  stays visible. there are  different kinds of  traps.
+when a player steps in a trap  the trap  stays visible. there are  different kind of  traps.